JVChermak/Leaving_California/README.md

 ### Analysis
 Click [here](/Analysis.md) for details on:
-- Jupyter Notebook Analysis
+- Leaflet Map
-- Machine Learning Model Analysis
+- HTML Map
-- Database Integration Analysis
+- HTML Table
-- Dashboard Visual Analysis
+- Plots

 ### Dashboard
 The dashboard presents a data story that is logical and easy to follow for someone unfamiliar with the topic.
 It includes the following: